 (2) The family council for an assisted living program may consist of the following members:

 (a) Members of a current resident's family; [or]

-(b) An individual appointed by a current resident[, or if the resident is incapable of appointing an individual, an] or
+(b) An individual appointed by a current resident who has the capacity to appoint an individual;[, or if the resident is incapable of appointing an individual, an]

+(3) A resident representative; or

-individual appointed by the resident's family.(5) (6) (7) (8) C. Resident Councils.
+(4) An individual appointed by a resident representative.

+(5) The assisted living program shall provide privacy for meetings of the family council the right to privacy for meetings and, if possible, the space to meet privately.

+(6) Staff members may attend a meeting only if requested by the family council.

+(7) The assisted living program shall consider the family council’s recommendations and grievances and attempt to accommodate those recommendations and grievances that affect residents’ quality of life.

+(8) The assisted living program shall respond in writing within 30 calendar days to the family council when it has received written requests or grievances from the council.

+C. Resident Council.

-(1) If an assisted living program has a resident council, the assisted living program shall make reasonable attempts to cooperate with the residents' council.
+(1) If an assisted living program has a resident council, the assisted living program shall make reasonable attempts to support and cooperate with the residents' council.

 (2) A resident council shall consist of current residents of the assisted living program.

+(3) The assisted living program shall provide the resident council the right to privacy for meetings and, if possible, the space to meet privately.

+(4) Staff members may attend a meeting only if requested by the resident council.

+(5) The assisted living program shall consider the council’s recommendations and grievances and attempt to accommodate those recommendations and grievances that affect the residents’ quality of life.

-to the resident council when it has received written requests or grievances from the council.
+(6) The assisted living program shall respond in writing within 30 calendar days to the resident council when it has received written requests or grievances from the council.

 10.07.14.14